 Feeder Cattle Futures - The Life of a Contract: Comparing Expiration to Weekly Futures Prices

 This simple analysis compares the Feeder Cattle weekly futures prices to their contract’s expiration price in order to evaluate their accuracy.
-Weekly prices were an average of the futures closing prices, Monday through Friday, for each week of the contract, from January 1991-May 2009.
+Weekly prices were an average of the futures closing prices, Monday through Friday, for each week of the contract, from January 1997-November 2016.
 These weekly averages were then compared to the futures closing price on each contract’s last day of trade.

-Figures 1-8 show the forecast errors of the January, March, April, May, August, September, October, and November contracts over their entire trading periods from 1991-2009.
+Figures 1-8 show the forecast errors of the January, March, April, May, August, September, October, and November contracts over their entire trading periods from 1997-2016.
 As can be seen, contract errors vary widely.
-The errors from the August, September, and October contracts tend to be positive, indicating under prediction.
-The January, March, and April contracts tend to have negative errors, showing over prediction.
-Finally, errors from the May and November contracts’ vary widely and are both positive and negative throughout.
-As shown by these figures, each contract’s errors tend to decrease and move toward a 0% error on average as the contracts mature.
+The errors from the May, August, September, and October contracts tend to be positive, indicating under prediction.
+The errors from the January, March, April, and November contracts’ vary widely and are both positive and negative throughout.
+As shown by these figures, each contract’s errors tend to decrease and move toward a zero percent error on average as the contracts mature.
 This is expected because as more information becomes available to traders, they are better able to make pricing decisions.

-Table 9 (below) provides analysis on the overall effectiveness of the contracts as predictors of expiration prices.
-As shown by the very small average errors (.8% of $90/cwt is $.72/ cwt), the contracts are very accurate.
-The most accurate month on average was November.
-However, the least variable months were January and March.
+Table 9 provides analysis on the overall effectiveness of the contracts as predictors of expiration prices.
+As shown by the very small average errors (1.3 percent of $135/cwt is $1.76/ cwt), the contracts are very accurate.
+The most accurate month on average was March followed by April, May, November, and January.
+The least variable months were March, August, January, and April.

 This analysis is intended to provide some insight into how accurately Feeder Cattle futures predict the contract expiration price.
 The results of this simple analysis suggest that they are very accurate, and that as increasing amounts of information become available, weekly futures prices become increasingly accurate at predicting expiration prices.
 This is shown by the errors’ tendencies to approach zero and the decreases in their standard deviations as the contract matures.
 As is the case in all economic situations, more information is always beneficial, and helps traders make more accurate and profitable decisions.